animatedrice/DefinitelyNotASecretMod/README.md

 3. Run the game using SMAPI.

 >[!CAUTION]
-> * Limited compatibility with *Stardew Expanded*.
-You might consider disabling Expanded to use this mod in a different savefile.
->     * Some locations might look wonky
->     * Dialogue might reference to the wrong character name
+> * Highly recommended to start a new save file
+> * For the optimal experience remove Stardew Expanded and other mods that alter dialogue while playing this mod!

 ## Future updates
 - [ ] Migration to 1.6

-## Version History
-* 1.0.1
-    * Various map fixes
-    * Dialogue fix

  ## Credit
  * Coding